Amane-Fujimiya/Amane-Fujimiya.github.io/2025/_posts/2025-03-20-Raman_spec.md

 So, what is it about?
 The theory of optics, and whatever going on with **lights**, have various conjectures, theories and interpretation.
 At least to be familiar of one such, we might as well proceed with the simplest one - *ray optics*, and this, alongside *wave optics*, found the foundation of the discussion for modern optics.

 One particular aspect of why rays and wave optics are easier than others comes from the fact that they are developed, and treated succinctly without the knowledge of electromagnetism.
 Of course, Maxwell was born in the 19th century and not earlier, so that is understandable.
 So, here, *light is not considered to be an electromagnetic phenomenon*.

+Afterward, we will discuss the formalism into electromagnetic effects by Maxwell, and the dilemma of the photoelectric effect - one such effect that changes the perception and interperation of what lights, and other matters to be.
 ## I.1.
 Ray optics

 While the nature of light is far more complex than one can simply make it out of such, the naive definition of light can be defined two-fold - a *dynamic container* of energy to specific configuration, and by the configuration, either wave-like behaviour, and particle-like observations.
 For ray optics, the most correct model of said treatment is caleld the *Corpuscular theory of light*, by Issac Newton and Pierre Gassendi (the first guy I know - everyone knows - the second... well not quite), where matter or light is made up of small particles called corpuscles (or 'little particles').